SorenHeinze/arduino-meal-proposer/README.md

 **Comments**:
 I used an Arduino, two buttons and a LCD display.
 Details of the setup can be found in "00_arduino_setup.txt"

-ATTENTION:
+The actual program to be uploaded to the arduino is "meal_proposer.ino" in the respective folder (you may have guessed this ;) ).

 The Arduino I used had a limited working memory.
 At the same time I have quite long strings (the lists with the ingrediences for each meal).
 It was not possible to hold all this information at the same time in the working memory.
 Thus I have to swap information from the flash-memory into the working memory just when it is needed.
-This leads to some rather "weird constructs" in the code and this challenge and the solution are described in detail in "01_read_from_flash_memory.c"
+This leads to some rather "weird constructs" in the code.
+Thus this challenge and the solution are described in detail in "read_from_flash_memory.ino" in the respective folder.

 Some less significant things (e.g. how to get a really random number) are described as comments in the code.

 One last comment: The code and the comments were written for non-regular-C programmers.
 So many things I comment are probably quite obvious for more experienced people.

+==>> THE CONTENT OF THE .C-FILES NEEDS TO BE COPIED INTO THE ARDUINO GUI AND UPLOADED ==>> I WAS
+==>> OR CHANGE .C- TO .INO-FILES???